catalystneuro/spike-sorting-hackathon/datasets/datasets.md

 # follow the instructions to associate your client with your Google user name on kachery-cloud
 ```

-## Quick Neuropixels example from Allen Inst.
+## Allen Institute example

-Here is a one-minute recording shared by Josh.
-The below script downloads the file from kachery-cloud, but you can also access this file via a dropbox link.
+Here is one minute of a recording shared by Josh.
+The below script downloads the file from kachery-cloud.
 This file is 1.4 GB, so will take 1-10 minutes to load, depending on your internet connection.

+The full recording is available via dropbox link.

 ```python
 import kachery_cloud as kcl